-If the term "Public Corporate Governance Code" is used in the G-PCGM, it refers to the respective Public Corporate Governance Code of a public authority.
+If the term "Public Corporate Governance Code" is used in the G-PCGM, it refers to the respective Public Corporate Governance Code of a public authority (municipality, district, state, federal government).
 This formulation allows the best possible work with the G-PCGM in the respective public authority.